-At the Queanbeyan Museum we tell the stories of the place and the people who lived here in those early days before Australia was a nation right up until the present day.
+At the Queanbeyan Museum we tell the stories of our region and the people who lived here in the days before Australia became an independent nation, right up until the present day.

-Queanbeyan Museum is open 1-4 every weekend (except for Christmas, Easter and public Holidays).
+Queanbeyan Museum is open 1-4 most weekends subject to volunteers availability (except for Christmas, Easter and public Holidays).
 Admission is Free.

 Telephone: 02 6169 6213 during opening hours 1pm-4pm Saturdays and Sundays.